-- Based on the success of the previous measures, the JCC eliminated all printed mailings.
-In June 2010, postcards were mailed to every member announcing that in September the JCC would begin would communicating by email only.
-Today, the JCC’s emails reach 4,000 households a week.
+- Based on the success of the previous measures, the JCC eliminated all printed mailings. in June 2010, postcards were mailed to every member announcing that in September the JCC would begin communicating by email only.
+Today, the JCC’s email reach 4,000 households a week.

-Reducing paper waste not only helped the JCC’s bottom line, but also strengthened its brand.
-In its annual report for donors, the JCC promotes its role as a steward of the planet and a steward of donations, pledging to be careful not to waste the earth’s resources — or donors’ money.
+Reducing paper waste not only helped the JCC’s bottom line, but it also strengthened its brand.
+In its annual report for donors, the JCC promotes its role as a steward of the plant and a steward of donations, pledging to careful not to waste the earth’s resources – or the donors’ money.

-It’s difficult to eliminate paper completely, however.
-So be sure that your institution has a working recycling program — and clearly label all recycling bins.
-Remind staff what products are allowed in the recycling.
+It’s difficult to eliminate paper completely.
+Make sure that your institution has a working recycling program and clearly labels all recycling bins.
+Be sure to also remind staff what products are allowed in the recycling.

 JR has simple advice for staff or laypeople trying to cut their organization’s paper use: “Don’t be afraid to advocate for change.”
 Convincing senior staff to take action may be difficult, but once you’ve begun, the benefits of paper reduction will speak for themselves.

-“Initially we started the conversation about dollars and cents,” JR said, “But as we were seeing the results, we also saw that this project aligned with our values as an institution, as Jews, tasked with being shepherds of the earth.”
+“Initially we started the conversation about dollars and cents,” JR said, “but as were seeing the results, we also saw that this project aligned with our values as an institution, as Jews, tasked with being shepherds of the earth.”

 Here are a few more tips for reducing paper waste at your institution: